Typewriter: Social effects

+Typewriter manufacturers at first found selling the device difficult.
+Potential customers compared the $125 Remington product to a pen costing one penny.
+Recipients of typewritten letters sometimes felt insulted, believing that the sender was implying that the recipient was unable to read handwriting.
+Manufacturers had to train customers to use their products, and offered free services referring typists and stenographers to employers.
+Business colleges began teaching typing.

 When Remington started marketing typewriters, the company assumed the machine would not be used for composing but for transcribing dictation, and that the person typing would be a woman.
 The 1800s Sholes and Glidden typewriter had floral ornamentation on the case.

 During World Wars I and II, increasing numbers of women were entering the workforce.
-In the United States, women often started in the professional workplace as typists.
+In the United States, women often started in the professional workplace as copy typists.
+Being a typist was considered the right choice for a "good girl", meaning women who presented themselves as being chaste and having good conduct.
+According to the 1900 census, 94.9% of stenographers and typists were unmarried women.

 Questions about morals made a salacious businessman making sexual advances to a female typist into a cliché of office life, appearing in vaudeville and movies.
-Being a typist was considered the right choice for a "good girl", meaning women who present themselves as being chaste and having good conduct.
-According to the 1900 census, 94.9% of stenographers and typists were unmarried women.

-The "Tijuana bibles" – adult comic books produced in Mexico for the American market, starting in the 1930s – often featured women typists.
+The "Tijuana bibles"—adult comic books produced in Mexico for the American market, starting in the 1930s—often featured women typists.
 In one panel, a businessman in a three-piece suit, ogling his secretary's thigh, says, "Miss Higby, are you ready for—ahem!—er—dictation?"

 The typewriter was a useful machine during the censorship era of the Soviet government, starting during the Russian Civil War (1917–1922).
-Samizdat was a form of self-publication used when the government was censoring what literature the public could access.
-The Soviet government signed a Decree on Press which prohibited the publishing of any written work that had not been previously reviewed and approved.
-This work was copied by hand, most often on typewriters.
-There was a new law in 1983 that required any owner of a typewriter needed to get police permission to buy or keep, they would have to register a type sample of letters and numbers to ensure that any illegal literature typed with it could be traced back to its source.
+Samizdat was a form of surreptitious self-publication used when the government was censoring what literature the public could see.
+The Soviet government signed a Decree on Press which prohibited the publishing of any written work that had not been previously officially reviewed and approved.
+Unapproved work was copied manually, most often on typewriters.
+In 1983, a new law required anyone who needed a typewriter to get police permission to buy or keep one.
+In addition, the owner would have to register a typed sample of all its letters and numbers, to ensure that any illegal literature typed with it could be traced back to its source.
 The typewriter became increasingly popular as the interest in prohibited books grew.